Southeastern's Delta Tau Delta Chapter earns top award

-The chapter conducted a number of community service projects during 2016, including numerous charitable causes such as MADD Dash, the Hammond Police Union Ball, the Tangi Humane Society, and the Juvenile Diabetes Research Founation, the fraternity’s national philanthropy.
-Nearly $11,000 was raised for JDRF at the chapter’s first-ever clay Shoot Competition last April.
-Campus service included work at the Southeastern Laboratory School, Chef’s Evening, and Champagne Bingo.
-The chapter also sponsored programs on sexual assault, the importance of voting and interview tips, among other topics.
+The chapter conducted a number of community service projects during 2015, including involvement in several charitable causes such as Relay for Life, Adopt-a-School, the Hammond, LA Police Union Ball, and the Juvenile Diabetes Research Foundation, the fraternity’s national philanthropy, said chapter president Justin Archote of Independence.
+Campus service included work at the Southeastern Laboratory School, Chefs Evening, Champagne Bingo, Lion Nation Celebration and the Big Event, a day of giving back to the university community.
+The chapter also sponsored programs on professional etiquette and suicide awareness, among other topics.

 Members of the chapter include the following by city or town:

-Hammond: Joshua Asoodeh, Christopher Hudspeth, Tanner LeBlanc, Brandon Luther, Joshua Ormand, and Brody Stevens;
+Hammond: Christopher Hudspeth, Tanner LeBlanc, Joshua Ormand, and Brody Stevens;

 Independence: Justin Archote;